Two bank robberies under investigation by Springfield, Clark County law enforcement

 The suspected vehicle crashed on Hillside Avenue in Springfield, and the man fled on foot.
 After being captured by police, he was transported to Springfield Regional Medical Center to treat a non-life threatening injury, according to the sheriff's office.

+As of Thursday afternoon, Midkiff was not listed as a patient of Springfield Regional Medical Center and was not listed as an inmate of Clark County Jail.

-The man will be incarcerated at Clark County Jail following his medical release, where he will await arraignment for charges of robbery, fleeing and eluding, and felony obstructing justice, according to the Sheriff's Office.
+Midkiff's arraignment on charges of robbery, fleeing and eluding, and felony obstructing justice is expected in the coming days, the Clark County Sheriff's Office stated.

 Midkiff's vehicle reportedly caught on fire in the crash, and the Springfield Fire Division responded to extinguish the flames, while the Springfield Police Division assisted with traffic control.
 The Ohio State Highway Patrol also responded to the scene.